HELVE/VISHACK_2019/README.md

 ## VisHack Incursions by Helve AVR

-Microinvasive operations set in major cities.
+Microinvasive operations set in major cities .
 Setting up rogue video art projections and installations.
 Targetting Germany, France, Iceland, England, Scotland, US, Canada.
 Think about setting up a location list rather than general cities or countries.
 LOC.
+Spontaneous Helve Incursion is an appearance of an large-scale audiovisual vishack installation/show.

 2020 - *Timeshift* (shifting live recording by 5 minutes - can be done using broadcast delay).
 Various spots and positioning.
 For instance: wall projection aligned along the street displaying delayed "a mirror".
 2021 - *x*